evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ### Sound system

-One type of sound system is available for the Tesla Cybertruck AWD.
+The Tesla Cybertruck AWD comes equipped with one sound system option:

-- With the Tesla Premium Sound, you get 17 speakers with a max system output of 560 watts.
+- **Tesla Premium Sound**: This system features 17 speakers and delivers a maximum output of 560 watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.

 ## Lights